AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/faq.md

 [issue 3281]: https://github.com/AdguardTeam/AdGuardHome/issues/3281
 [issue 765]: https://github.com/AdguardTeam/AdGuardHome/issues/765#issuecomment-752262353

-## How to fix `incompatible file system` errors? {#incompatfs}
+## How do I fix `incompatible file system` errors? {#incompatfs}

 You should move your AdGuard Home installation or working directory to another location.
 See the [limitations section](getting-started.md#limitations) on the *Getting Started* page.

-## How to update AdGuard Home manually? {#manual-update}
+## How do I update AdGuard Home manually? {#manual-update}

-In case the button isn’t shown or an automatic update has failed, you can update manually.
-In the examples below, we’ll use AdGuard Home releases for Linux and Windows for AMD64 CPUs.
+If the button isn’t displayed or an automatic update has failed, you can update manually.
+In the examples below, we’ll use AdGuard Home versions for Linux and Windows for AMD64 CPUs.

 ### Unix (Linux, macOS, BSD) {#manual-update-unix}

 1. Download the new AdGuard Home package from the [releases page][releases].
-If you want to perform this step from the command line:
+If you want to perform this step from the command line, type:

    ```sh
    curl -L -S -o '/tmp/AdGuardHome_linux_amd64.tar.gz' -s\